 The measure also gives captives the option to follow current investment rules or develop an alternative investment plan.

-The 2019 legislative changes follow numerous measures Vermont lawmakers approved in prior years amending the state's captive statute.
+The 2021, 2020, and 2019 legislative changes follow numerous measures Vermont lawmakers approved in prior years amending the state's captive statute.

 In 2018, for example, Vermont lawmakers approved legislation giving captives more time to pay annual premium taxes.
 Legislators last year also approved a measure that authorizes a new onshore affiliated reinsurance alternative to insurers impacted by a 2017 federal law that imposes a tax—the Base Erosion Anti-Abuse Tax—on reinsurance ceded to offshore affiliates.

-"Without exception, Vermont legislators and governors have supported necessary changes in law," said David Provost, Vermont's deputy commissioner of captive insurance.
+"Without exception, Vermont legislators and governors have supported necessary changes in law," said David Provost, who retired as Vermont's deputy commissioner of captive insurance at the end of August 2022.

 At the same time, captive managers applaud Vermont regulators for their understanding of captive issues and their accessibility.